Levridge-Tory/LevridgeIntegrationDocs/docs/about.md

 ![2.1](./assets/images/2.1.png)

-Entities in pink must be set up in CRM
+Entities in pink must be set up in CRM.

-Entities in yellow will integrate over from FinOps
+Entities in yellow will integrate over from FinOps.

-Entities in green will integrate from Agsync
+Entities in green will integrate from Agsync.

 ![2.2](./assets/images/2.2.png)